Haunted Hotels in Europe

 Another love story gone wrong occurred at Dalhousie Castle when 16-year-old Lady Catherine was forbidden by her parents to see the man she loved, a stable boy for the family.

-So anguished was she that she refused to eat and starved herself to death while she was banished to the castle tower.
+So anguished was she that she starved herself to death while banished to the castle tower.
 It is said you can still hear her wailing during the night.

 Known as the Grey Lady due to sightings of a girl in a grey dress with puffy sleeves, she has been spotted frequently and has even been captured in photographs at weddings.